github/codeql/docs/language/learn-ql/cpp/conversions-classes.rst

 -  Take a look at the :doc:`Analyzing data flow in C and C++ <dataflow>` tutorial.
 -  Try the worked examples in the following topics: :doc:`Refining a query to account for edge cases <private-field-initialization>`, and :doc:`Detecting a potential buffer overflow <zero-space-terminator>`.
 -  Find out more about QL in the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__ and `QL language specification <https://help.semmle.com/QL/ql-spec/language.html>`__.
--  Learn more about the query console in `Using the query console <https://lgtm.com/help/lgtm/using-query-console>`__.
+-  Learn more about the query console in `Using the query console <https://lgtm.com/help/lgtm/using-query-console>`__ on LGTM.com.